InTEGr8or/whywetech/content/posts/testing-to-learn/_index.md

 * Cantrill.io
   * Cantrill's courses are the most comprehensive, long range course material.
   * He publishes his code and content in actual GitHub repos, so it's much easier to checkout, organize and get updates.
 You can also create your own upstream remote repo to push any changes or updates you might make.
-  * His videos have the best explainations, which is usefull for the listening-phase of your study schedule.
+  * His videos have the best explanations, which is useful for the listening-phase of your study schedule.

 ## How to think in tests is how to think in _bets_